jhunschejones/josh_around/src/_posts/2025-11-03-cozy-fall-books-of-2025.md

 date: 2025-11-03 10:38:54 +0900
 slug: cozy-fall-books-of-2025-nov-2025
 published: true
+excerpt: It's official.
+I've fallen down what is possibly the most friendly of reading rabbit-holes.
 ---

 Well, it's official.
 I've fallen down what is possibly the most friendly of reading rabbit-holes: cozy non-fiction.